Generated regional California foothill river scene used for North Fork American River planning

 Useful access landmarks near Auburn where fishing, boating, and heavy recreation can overlap.

-American River Trail / Tahoe National Forest corridor
+American River Trail / Tahoe National Forest area

 Upstream trail access opens more pocket water, but it also adds steep mileage and fewer easy exits.